Spicy Two-Bean Vegetarian Chili

 This recipe is full of vegetables and spice with the addition of not one but two kinds of beans.
 Black and kidney beans are among some of our favorite beans.
-With a vegetarian diet it is very important to still get lots of protein.
+With a vegetarian diet, it is very important to still get lots of protein.
 Beans afford you protein in your diet but they still aren’t a complete protein which is important for a young body to grow.
 If you leave the chili as it is you have a vegan recipe.
-For us we added in lots of wonderful cheese to calm the slightly spicy heat and to add in essential amino acids to make the meal even more complete.
+For us, we added lots of wonderful cheese to calm the slightly spicy heat and to add in essential amino acids to make the meal even more complete.

 I wanted to show you the chili without the cheese to see all the wonderful ingredients and to leave it up to you to be a vegan or vegetarian meal.

 I loved the addition of the zucchini in this chili to give it some chunky texture, making it even more hearty.
-Besides the usual heat from chili powder and ancho chili powder we added in a small can of jalapenos.
+Besides the usual heat from chili powder and ancho chili powder, we added in a small can of jalapenos.
 It added the perfect heat to this recipe.
-It wasn’t over powering but warming.
+It wasn’t overpowering but warming.
 We usually add in green chilies which are much milder but I loved the jalapenos in this recipe.